AbhishekDP2244/feature-forge/README.md

 ## ⭐ Star History

-If you find FeatureForge useful, please consider giving it a star!
+If you find FeatureSmith useful, please consider giving it a star!
 It helps others discover the project.

 ---